seanb123/FtcRobotController-og-/README.md

 ## Downloading the Project
 If you are an Android Studio programmer, there are several ways to download this repo.
-Note that if you use the Blocks or OnBot Java Tool to program your robot, then you do not need to download this repository.
+Note that if you use the Blocks or OnBot Java Tool to program your robot, then you do not need to download this repository. control a *FIRST* Tech Challenge competition robot.
+To use this SDK, download/clone the entire project to your local computer.

+## Requirements
+To use this Android Studio project, you will need Android Studio 2021.2 (codename Chipmunk) or later.

+To program your robot in Blocks or OnBot Java, you do not need Android Studio
 * If you are a git user, you can clone the most current version of the repository:

 <p>&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;git clone https://github.com/FIRST-Tech-Challenge/FtcRobotController.git</p>